aridoza/foundational-java/Concurrency/concurrency1.md

 The syntax looks a bit tricky at first glance.
 Basically, the first line of the `main()` method is declaring a new `Runnable` instance, but we're calling an anonymous constructor (`new Runnable()`) formed by implementing the `Runnable.run()` method.

 To highlight the difference, compare the two versions.
-You can copy and paste the first version into IntelliJ, then copy the second version into you clipboard, right click, and choose "Compare to Clipboard."
+You can copy and paste the first version into IntelliJ, then copy the second version into your clipboard, right click, and choose "Compare to Clipboard."

 ![](resources/compare-to-clipboard1.png)